WICG/storage-buckets/explainer.md

 progresses and you encounter necessary technical and other trade-offs.]

 ## Use Cases

-*See [“Key Scenarios”](#key-scenarios) for more detail on use cases.*
+*See [Key Scenarios](#key-scenarios) for more detail on use cases.*

 - **Storage eviction**: by allowing applications to have more control over prioritization and organization, it allows them to decide on storage trade-offs themselves upon storage eviction during low disk space instead of losing all data.

 - **Storage partitioning**: allowing applications to group data.
 Applications can also choose to group data via buckets by user account on a shared device, or by time frame if an application would like to prioritize last accessed data.

 - **Quota management**: applications can be smart with quota usage by keeping track of quota usage per bucket and reserving quota before a write, preventing errors when a user agent does not have enough disk space.
 Application can also proactively choose to reduce low priority writes or evict low priority buckets.

 These use cases aim to help with the following class of applications that store a lot of user data and aim to retrieve certain data without delay for a smooth user experience.

 - Email clients
 - Video streaming services